Queensland Plant Pathology Herbarium and Insect Collection

-A sample of the weed Perennial Veldt Grass (Ehrharta calycina) photographed at the Plant Pathology Herbarium.
-This sample was used to disprove claims that an Australian wheat shipment to Pakistan in 2004 was affected by karnal bunt (Tilletia indica).

 The Plant Pathology Herbarium and Insect Collection is a Queensland Government scientific collection based in Queensland, Australia.
 Based at the Department of Agriculture and Fisheries, the collection holds specimens of known fungal pathogens of plants grown in Queensland, as well as insect pests that occur in the state.
 In 1966 the herbarium was given the abbreviation BRIP.
 This abbreviation has official status in that it was the first listed in Index Herbarium.
 The abbreviation is not an acronym where each letter represents a word, but rather derived from the words 'Brisbane' and 'Pathology'.

 Supporting the Federal Biosecurity Act 2015, the Federal Environment Protection and Biodiversity Conservation Act 1999, the state's Biosecurity Act 2014, and the Queensland Biosecurity Strategy 2018-2023, the collection enhances Queensland's biosecurity through the early detection and reliable and accurate identification of new and emerging plant diseases and pests.